 The use of Schedule 7 powers of examination is an important tool in countering terrorism and those who would seek to do harm to the UK and its interests.
 Terrorists often need to travel across borders to plan, prepare and initiate their acts and these powers are essential in identifying those individuals.

-Examinations for longer than one hour are recorded centrally; there were over 10,400 examinations in the period between 1 January 2004 and 30 September 2009.
+Examinations for longer than one hour are recorded centrally; there were 10,404 examinations in the period between 1 January 2004 and 30 September 2009.

-Of these 1,110 persons were detained under the examining officer powers in Schedule 7 and 8 for the same period.
+Of these, 1,110 persons were detained under the examining officer powers in Schedules 7 and 8 for the same period.